Money in the Bank (2010): Preliminary matches

-The actual pay-per-view opened with the Money in the Bank ladder match for a World Heavyweight Championship match contract, which involved Big Show, Matt Hardy, Christian, Kane, Kofi Kingston, Cody Rhodes, Drew McIntyre and Dolph Ziggler.
+The actual pay-per-view opened with the Money in the Bank ladder match for a World Heavyweight Championship match contract, which involved Big Show, Matt Hardy, Christian, Kane, Kofi Kingston, Cody Rhodes, Drew McIntyre, and Dolph Ziggler.
 Midway through the match, Kingston performed a Boom Drop off a ladder on McIntyre through a broadcast table.
 Big Show climbed a super-sized ladder he had set up, but Kane pushed the ladder over and Christian and Rhodes buried Big Show under multiple ladders.
 In the end, McIntyre attempted to retrieve the briefcase, but Kane performed a chokeslam off the ladder on McIntyre and retrieved the briefcase to win the match.

 Next, Alicia Fox defended the WWE Divas Championship against Eve Torres.
 In the end, Fox performed a scissors kick on Eve to retain the title.

-After that, The Hart Dynasty defended the Unified WWE Tag Team Championship against The Usos.
-Smith forced Jimmy to submit to the sharpshooter to retain the title.
+After that, The Hart Dynasty defended the Unified WWE Tag Team Championship against The Usos (Jey Uso and Jimmy Uso).
+Smith forced Jimmy to submit to the sharpshooter to retain the titles.

 In the fourth match, Rey Mysterio faced Jack Swagger for the World Heavyweight Championship.
 In the end, Swagger applied an ankle lock on Mysterio, but Mysterio removed his boot, performed a hurricanrana on Swagger and pinned Swagger with a rana to retain the title.
 After the match, Swagger attacked Mysterio, but Kane entered the ring and chased off Swagger.
 After that, Kane then returned to the ring with referee Charles Robinson and his briefcase, electing to cash in his contract, marking the first time a wrestler cashed in their briefcase on the same night they won it.
 Kane then chokeslammed an injured Mysterio before executing a Tombstone Piledriver to win the World Heavyweight title in 54 seconds.

 Next, Layla defended the WWE Women's Championship against Kelly Kelly.
 In the end, Kelly attempted a sunset flip on Layla, who countered into a roll-up to retain the title.